Stochastic dynamics of quasiparticles in the hard rod gas: Dynamics of a single tagged quasiparticle

 To evaluate the correlation, $\langle n_{r \ell}(t_1) n_{r \ell}(t_2) \rangle$, we need the joint probability that $n_1$ hard-point particles crossed the tagged particle in time $t_1$ from the right and $n_2$ particles crossed it in time $t_2$.
 Now we note that, assuming $t_2> t_1$, the joint probability distribution ${\rm Prob}(n_1,t_1; n_2, t_2)$ is simply given by $\mathcal{P}_R(n_1,t_1) \mathcal{P}_R(n_2-n_1,t_2-t_1) $.
 Hence $\langle n(t_1) n(t_2)\rangle_c = \langle n^2(t_1) \rangle$ and then it follows that, for $t_1 < t_2$,

-We now state the explicit forms of $\langle X(t) \rangle$ and $\langle X^2(t)\rangle_c$ for two choices of the distributions of the background particles. \begin{itemize} \item{Homogeneous case:} For the special case of a homogeneous initial distribution, i.e, $\varphi_\ell=\varphi_r=\varphi_0$, the expressions of $p_{\ell r}$ and $p_{r\ell}$ simplify, using which in Eqs.~\eqref{mean-var-Z} and \eqref{1t:acorr} gives us:
+We now state the explicit forms of $\langle X(t) \rangle$ and $\langle X^2(t)\rangle_c$ for two choices of the distributions of the background particles. \begin{itemize} \item{Homogeneous case:} For the special case of a homogeneous initial distribution, i.e, $\varphi_\ell=\varphi_r=\varphi_0$, the expressions of $p_{\ell r}$ and $p_{r\ell}$ can be obtained easily.
+In the limit of $N \to \infty$, the quasiparticle simply sees a constant flux of particles, given by $(w-v_{0})\varphi_0 $ from the left and $(v_{0}-w) \varphi_0$ from the right.
+Hence, the mean number of particles crossing the quasiparticle from the left and right respectively, are given by,